HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 </hvml>
 ```

-The executing result of Version 2 would be an array: `[ 14UL, 6UL ]`.
+The executed result of Version 2 would be an array: `[ 14UL, 6UL ]`.
 A number with postfix `UL` means it is an unsigned long integer.

 For another example, you can use the following expression to calculate the area of a circle: